We are not a post house.

 Who’s got time for sitting around clocking up hours?

-Our Studio Producer Jenna will email you an invoice when the job has commenced.
+Our studio producer Jenna will email you an invoice when the job has commenced.
 We require electronic payment prior to releasing the high-resolution graded master files.
 If this is not feasible please chat with us and we will try and accommodate an alternative arrangement.
-We offer credit card payment via Stripe on all our invoices.

 Our trading terms are: